ioBroker/ioBroker.iot/README.md

 [![NPM](https://nodei.co/npm/iobroker.iot.png?downloads=true)](https://nodei.co/npm/iobroker.iot/)

-This adapter allows connection from internet through ioBroker cloud to local installation of ioBroker.
+This adapter is ONLY for communication with Amazon Alexa.
+It is not for remote access to your ioBroker instance.
+Use ioBroker.cloud adapter for that.

 ## Settings
-To use cloud adapter you should first to register on the iobroker cloud [https://iobroker.pro](https://iobroker.pro).
+To use cloud adapter you should first to register on the ioBroker cloud [https://iobroker.pro](https://iobroker.pro).

 ![Intro](img/intro.png)